R3DRUN3/sploitcraft/ci-cd/ppe/github-actions/README.md

 In order to do that we will use [*ngrok*](https://ngrok.com/) (you can also use [*Cloudflare Tunnels*](https://www.cloudflare.com/products/tunnel/) or whatever tool fit the need to seamlessy expose a local service to the internet).

-Open a new nectcat local listener:
+Open a new nectcat listener on your local machine:
 ```sh
 nc -lnvp 1337
 ```